 If you're planning to celebrate Songkran in Bangkok, you're in for a crazy experience.

-No doubt, it's by far one of the most exciting time of the year to visit Bangkok and if like me you love to party and don't mind getting wet, it's one of this bucket list party you need to do at least once in yoru life.
+No doubt, it's by far one of the most exciting times of the year to visit Bangkok and if like me you love to party and don't mind getting wet, it's one item that should be on your bucket list.

-So if you're coming to Bangkok during Songkran, here's everything you need to know about the Thai New Year, where to find the best parties and a few tips to survive Songkran.
+So if you're coming to Bangkok during Songkran, here's everything you need to know about the Thai New Year celebration, where to find the best parties, and a few tips to survive it.

 Let's go then.